-MATH / STAT 317: Operations Research: MWF 10 - 10:50am: Bronfman B34 Professor Steven Miller (sjm1@williams.edu), 202 Bronfman Science Center (413-597-3293)

-My office hours: TBD and whenever I'm in my office (click here for my schedule)
+MATH / STAT 377: Operations Research: MWF 9 - 9:50am: Bronfman B34 Professor Steven Miller (sjm1@williams.edu), 202 Bronfman Science Center (413-597-3293) My office hours: TBD and whenever I'm in my office (click here for my schedule)

 COURSE DESCRIPTION: In the first N math classes of your career, you are sadly misled as to what the world is truly like.
 How?
 You're given exact problems and told to find exact solutions.
 The real world is sadly far more complicated.
 Frequently we cannot exactly solve problems; moreover, the problems we try to solve are themselves merely approximations to the world!
 We are forced to develop techniques to approximate not just solutions, but even the statement of the problem!
 In this course we discuss some powerful methods from advanced linear algebra and their applications to the real world, specifically linear programming and random matrix theory.
 Format: Evaluation will be based primarily on homework, presentations and write-ups, and scholarship.
 Prerequisites: Linear algebra (programming experience and analysis are desirable, but not necessary)

-CONTACTING ME: You can reach me in Bronfman 202 (if I'm there it's office hours), email sim1@williams.edu, or anonymously through ephsmath@gmail.com (password 011235813, the first eight Fibonacci numbers).
+CONTACTING ME: You can reach me in Bronfman 202 (if I'm there it's office hours), email sjm1@williams.edu, or anonymously through ephsmath@gmail.com (password 1793williams).

-OBJECTIVES: The goal is to introduce students to advanced concepts and problems in linear algebra, specifically linear programming and linear algebra, with an emphasis on mathematical modeling.
+OBJECTIVES: The goal is to introduce you to advanced concepts and problems in linear algebra, specifically linear programming, with an emphasis on mathematical modeling.
 There will be numerous opportunities to work on real world problems for companies.
-This course has minimal pre-reqs, but we will move at a fast pace at times, and you are responsible for doing a significant amount of reading on your own.
+This course has real analysis as a pre-reqs, we will move at a fast pace at times, and you are responsible for doing a significant amount of reading on your own.

-TEXTBOOK/SYLLABUS: The textbook is a combination of notes for a book I'm writing, and Methods of Mathematical Economics: Linear and Nonlinear Programming, Fixed-Point Theorems by Joel N Franklin (ISBN-10: 0898715091 ISBN-13: 978-0898715095).
-We will use my lecture notes on linear programming and on random matrix theory (if time permits).
+TEXTBOOK/SYLLABUS: The textbook is a book I'm writing; I also urge you to get Methods of Mathematical Economics: Linear and Nonlinear Programming, Fixed-Point Theorems by Joel N Franklin.

-GRADING POLICY: Homework: 15%, Midterm 25%, Final 25%^{}, Class Presentation: 10%, Project: 25%. (: Note the grading percentages may change a bit.
+GRADING POLICY: Homework: 15%, Class Presentation: 5%, Midterm 40%, Project: 40%.
+(Note the grading percentages may change a bit.
 A large portion of your work and grade in this class will come from a group project, which will include a write-up and a class presentation; thus be warned that you will be giving a talk, preparing a well-crafted manuscript, and respectfully listening to reports of others.)

 COURSE DISCLAIMER: I may occasionally say things such as 'Probability is one of the most useful courses you can take' or 'If you know probability, stats and a programming language then you'll always be able to find employment'.
 I should say 'you should always be able to find employment', as nothing is certain.
 Thus, please consider yourself warned and while you may savor the thought of suing me and/or Williams College, be advised against this!
-I'm saying this because of the recent lawsuit of a graduate who was upset that she didn't have a job, and sued her school!
+I'm saying this because of the recent lawsuit of a graduate didn't have a job, and sued her school!

-• Week 1: Sept 1 to Sept 5, 2014
+• Week 1: Sept 9, 2016